Dou

 After you have arranged text nodes in order and linked them up, ask your favourite Ollama and LM Studio hosted large language model for feedback, summaries and more.

-I’ll probably be maintaining them for a while until I discover a few bugs and after that they will be feature locked.
-As long as they do the job they are supposed to do (help me process my thoughts…yes, you can use a language model to help process your own thoughts, ideas and feelings) then there won’t be any need to add more bells and whistles.
+It will be feature locked after I debug the current build on macOS, Windows and Linux.
+As long as it does the job it is supposed to (help me process my thoughts…yes, you can use a language model to help process your own thoughts, ideas and feelings) then there won’t be any need to add more bells and whistles.

 I am currently working on a suite of apps for animators.
-They do not use "generative AI”, but I am attempting to do things nobody else is doing and focusing on efficiency and performance.
+They do not use ‘generative AI’, but I am attempting to do things nobody else is doing and am focusing on efficiency and performance.
 The goal is to make animation easier, faster and less stressful simply by creating clean interfaces, fast user interaction and smart algorithms.
+Basically I’m filling the gaps in the workflows rather than trying to replace any established apps.